 - Establish a new approach to therapeutic development

 - Harness information technology

-In follow up to this report, ASCO is soon to publish its Clinically Meaningful Outcomes paper, the culmination of a year-long effort to provide recommendations that attempt to set a higher bar for endpoints in clinical trials, in order to improve our ability to enhance therapy.
+In follow up to this report, ASCO recently published “Raising the Bar for Clinical Trials by Defining Clinically Meaningful Outcomes,” a paper that encourages cancer researchers, clinical trial sponsors, and drug developers to employ clinical trial designs that aim to significantly extend the lives of people with cancer, including recommendations on designing smaller clinical trials that can be conducted faster than larger trials that aim for smaller benefits for patients.
 Intended for use by all involved in designing and conducting clinical trials, these recommendations define a proposed minimum improvement in overall survival that should be expected from clinical trials in order to offer patients a meaningful benefit.

 And finally, over the last two years, ASCO has embarked on perhaps its most ambitious endeavor –developing a “learning health-care system” designed to improve the quality, and in turn, the value, of cancer care that is being delivered to patients.
 Designed to harness information technology, CancerLinQ, a cutting edge health IT platform, will use “big data” to revolutionize how we, as oncologists, care for people with cancer.
 Designed to aggregate and analyze an almost infinite web of real-world cancer care data, CancerLinQ will decipher patterns that can improve care, feed personalized insights to doctors, and provide real-time quality feedback.
 The CancerLinQ prototype was successfully completed in 2012, the full-build of the system began in 2013, and CancerLinQ is expected to debut to the first tier of practices in 2015.